tjluoma/download-daily-podcast.sh/README.md

 ## Use `launchd` to automate the process ##

-[Download the launchd plist](https://raw.githubusercontent.com/tjluoma/download-daily-podcast.sh/master/com.tjluoma.download-daily-podcast.plist) and call it something.
+1. [Download the launchd plist](https://raw.githubusercontent.com/tjluoma/download-daily-podcast.sh/master/com.tjluoma.download-daily-podcast.plist) and call it something.
 For the sake of example I will use `com.tjluoma.download-daily-podcast.plist` but you can name it literally anything you want, as long as it ends with `.plist`.

+2. Save it to `~/Library/LaunchAgents` where `~` is your Home directory.
+For example, mine is actually `/Users/luomat/Library/LaunchAgents/com.tjluoma.download-daily-podcast.plist`

+3. Tell `launchd` to load and run the plist:

+		launchctl load ~/Library/LaunchAgents/com.tjluoma.download-daily-podcast.plist

+That's it.

+## Explanation of the `launchd` plist

 Here’s what an example plist looks like: